 Please check out all the other great giveaways by clicking the image below:

-My new craft room is mostly thanks to the fact that my husband was sick of my clutter!
+My new craft room owes its existence mostly to the fact that my husband was sick of my clutter!
 We used to have a home office downstairs that included both of our computers and my sewing desk, plus all my supplies.
 And we had a guest room upstairs, that included our elliptical machine and a sleeper sofa, but we almost never have guests.
 So with the new arrangement, the elliptical machine is downstairs in my husband’s office, the sofa is in the dining room (sounds odd, but it works) and all my stuff is upstairs.

-The only thing we purchased was the silver shelving and the clear plastic bins in the above picture.
-The shelves are the Vittsjo shelves from IKEA, which are black, but we spray painted them silver.
+The only thing we purchased was the gray shelving and the clear plastic bins in the above picture.
+The shelves are the Vittsjo shelves from IKEA, which are black, but we spray painted them gray.
 It’s hard to see in these pictures, but the shelves are glass.
 Otherwise, we had everything else in the old office and other parts of the house.
 (The table is made out of IKEA Expedit shelves topped by an old door we snagged when our AP office got torn down years ago).

-The large boxes on the silver shelves are just inexpensive shipping cartons I bought from Staples (I had to buy a pack of 20, but I will use the rest for something else!)
+The large boxes on the gray shelves are just inexpensive shipping cartons I bought from Staples (I had to buy a pack of 20, but I will use the rest for something else!)
 I measured wrong, however, and thought I was purchasing boxes that also would fit in the Expedit shelves, but they are way too big.
 I used to have my fabric scraps shoved into the green drawers, so I really like having them in the plastic bins where I can see them.